top of page

 How to find a Good Dog Trainer

 A question I am asked often is how to find a good dog trainer.
-This is a great question because the dog training industry is not regulated.
+This is an important question because the dog training industry is not regulated.
 Anyone can call themself a dog trainer, so BUYER BEWARE!

 Training methods proven to help dogs learn without causing unwanted side effects, such as fear and behavior issues, are reward based training methods, also called positive reinforcement training.

-Training methods that use aversive tools or aversive methods, alpha theory, and/or dominance theory have been proven to cause fear and behavior issues in dogs.
-Very serious behavior issues, such as severe aggression, can result from using these aversive tools and methods and are highly discouraged by the experts in animal behavior and dog training.
+Training methods that rely on aversive tools, aversive methods, alpha theory, and/or dominance theory have been proven to cause fear and behavior issues in dogs.
+Serious issues, such as increased aggression, and even severe aggression, can result from using these approaches, which is why experts in both animal behavior and professional dog training strongly discourage them.

 How to choose a good dog trainer:

-Ask them what training methods they use.
-If they say they use positive reinforcement, reward based, force-free training methods, these are good signs.
-If they use words such as "alpha", "dominance", and/or "submission", I suggest you walk away.
+1. Ask about their methods.
+If they say they use positive reinforcement, reward based, or force-free training methods, that's a good sign.
+If they use words like "alpha", "dominance", and/or "submission", that's a red flag.

-Ask them what training tools they use.
-If they say they use a leash and harness, a leash and a flat collar, food, and/or toys, these are all good training tools.
-If they say they use e-collars, choke chains, prong collars, slip leads, bark collars, water sprays, penny jars, etc., WALK AWAY.
-These are all aversive tools and a red flag that the trainer is not properly educated in dog training or dog behavior.
+2. Ask about their tools.
+If they say they use a leash and harness, a leash and a flat collar, food, and/or toys, these are all positive and appropriate training tools.
+But if they say they use e-collars, choke chains, prong collars, slip leads, bark collars, water sprays, penny jars, etc., that's a red flag.
+These are all aversive tools.
+Their use often signals that the trainer is either not properly educated in dog training and behavior, or, in their defense, that they may have been educated using outdated resources.

-Ask them how they learned to train dogs.
-If they say things like "I've been around dogs my whole life", or "by watching TV", or "by watching youtube videos", etc., then WALK AWAY!
+3. Ask how they learned to train dogs.
+If they say things like "I've been around dogs my whole life", or "by watching TV" or "by watching tik tok/ youtube videos", etc., those are red flags.

-Ask them what their qualifications are - how did they learn to be a dog trainer?
-Now this one is tricky, because there are organizations that give 'certifications', but since the industry is not regulated, anyone can give a certification and it may be meaningless.
+4. Ask about qualifications Now this one is tricky, because there are organizations that give 'certifications', but since the industry is not regulated, anyone can give a certification and it may be meaningless.
 There are some very reliable organizations such as the Karen Pryer Academy (KPA) and the Certification Council for Professional Dog Trainers (CCPDT), so you would need to evaluate this on a case by case basis by researching the organization to see what training methods they agree with and how they actually certify their members.
-Also, if a dog trainer tells you they carry a certification, I HIGHLY recommend you verify the trainer actually has this certification.
-I have encountered trainers who have told me they held specific and very sought after certifications, however when I contacted the agencies they said they were certified through I found out the trainer had never been certified through the organization.
-It is easy enough to go to the website of the organization and do a search for the trainer.
-If they are not found on the website, you can call or email the organization to verify.

-Check references.
-Ask to speak to other clients of the trainer to find out how the training sessions are conducted and how well the trainer was able to help them.
+5. Check references.
+Ask to speak to past clients.
+Find out how training training sessions are conducted and whether the trainer was effective.

-Ask to observe a training class or session.
+6. Observe a training class or session.
 This is a great way to observe the trainer in action and decide if you feel comfortable with them.
-While observing, if you see any of the dogs being trained wearing any of the aversive training tools mentioned above, or if you witness the trainer using any type of force on the dog, these are all red flags.
-If you see only positive reinforcement, reward based methods being used, this is a good sign that the trainer understands how a dog learns.
+While observing, if you see any of the dogs wearing aversive training tools, or the trainer using force, that's a red flag.
+If you see only positive reinforcement and reward based methods, that's a strong sign the trainer understands how dogs learn.

 But what do you do if you haven't found a good dog trainer?